MicrosoftDocs/powerapps-docs/articles/add-gallery.md

 - Learn how to [add and configure a control](add-configure-controls.md) in PowerApps.
 - Set up the sample data:

-	1. Download [this Excel file](https://az787822.vo.msecnd.net/documentation/get-started-from-data/FlooringEstimates.xlsx), which contains sample data for this tutorial.
+	- Download [this Excel file](https://az787822.vo.msecnd.net/documentation/get-started-from-data/FlooringEstimates.xlsx), which contains sample data for this tutorial.
-	1. Upload the Excel file to a [cloud-storage account](cloud-storage-blob-connections.md), such as OneDrive for Business.
+	- Upload the Excel file to a [cloud-storage account](cloud-storage-blob-connections.md), such as OneDrive for Business.

 ## Add a Gallery control ##
 1. Open PowerApps, and then click or tap **New** near the left edge.

 1. On the **Blank app** tile, click or tap **Phone layout**.

+1. In the Welcome to PowerApps Studio dialog box, click or tap **Skip**.

 1. [Add a connection](add-data-connection.md) to the **FlooringEstimates** table in the Excel file.